AFulgens/jDupPur/README.md

 #### Second run:
 `--logger-interval 5 --very-verbose --consolidate-directories --check-duplicates C:\Users\foo\docs.sha512`

 Output: a file, listing candidate directories and files, which are duplicated within `C:\Users\foo\Documents\`.
-Please note that some duplication are totally legit (e.g. if you have websites exported, then a lot of `.js` files or even images will be duplicated, because that's how those dumps work).
+Please note that some duplications are totally legit (e.g. if you have websites exported, then a lot of `.js` files or even images will be duplicated, because that's how those dumps work).

 Command line parameters